|Title:||Assessing Reading for Understanding: A Theory-based, Developmental Approach|

-Development of the assessments is based on this conceptual framework and is organized around the following studies:
+Development of the assessments was based on this conceptual framework and was organized around the following studies:

 Framework: An assessment framework based on the conceptual model was developed to outline the purpose of the assessment, the constructs measured, and the types of tasks to guide development.

-Developmental issues relating component skills to reading comprehension: A number of existing tests of decoding/word recognition, vocabulary, and oral comprehension/language are currently being investigated to identify the component skills that will be targeted for new assessments of component skills.
-Activities focus on identifying which component skills are best suited for use in GISA and how they interrelate as students develop comprehension skills.
-A two-year longitudinal design is currently underway to study a subset of students from prekindergarten through grade 12.
+Developmental issues relating component skills to reading comprehension: A number of existing tests of decoding/word recognition, vocabulary, and oral comprehension/language were investigated to identify the component skills that will be targeted for new assessments of component skills.
+Activities focused on identifying which component skills are best suited for use in GISA and how they interrelate as students develop comprehension skills.
+A two-year longitudinal design was complete to study a subset of students from prekindergarten through grade 12.

-Iterative studies of GISA prototypes: A series of studies investigate how well GISA operationalizes the comprehension constructs as defined by the assessment framework.
-These studies investigate how and whether different assessment approaches and item/task designs capture the intended variance related to comprehension constructs, as well as issues of response format, scoring models, feasibility and utility.
-Special efforts are made to include a range of students from a variety of locales and regions across the country, including English language learners and students with special needs, to address the adequacy of the assessments for diverse populations.
-Performance moderators, such as motivation/engagement, background knowledge and self regulation/metacognition, are also being studied by isolating their effects in experimental studies.
+Iterative studies of GISA prototypes: A series of studies investigated how well GISA operationalizes the comprehension constructs as defined by the assessment framework.
+These studies investigated how and whether different assessment approaches and item/task designs capture the intended variance related to comprehension constructs, as well as issues of response format, scoring models, feasibility and utility.
+Special efforts were made to include a range of students from a variety of locales and regions across the country, including English language learners and students with special needs, to address the adequacy of the assessments for diverse populations.
+Performance moderators, such as motivation/engagement, background knowledge and self-regulation/metacognition, were also studied by isolating their effects in experimental studies.

-Large-scale field study to evaluate the GISA and component skills tests: Ongoing studies are collecting evidence of validity in relation to expected structural relationships among the measures, stability and change of scores over time, external validity, and generalizability of the assessment results.
+Large-scale field study to evaluate the GISA and component skills tests: Studies collected evidence of validity in relation to expected structural relationships among the measures, stability and change of scores over time, external validity, and generalizability of the assessment results.